 - An on-call doctor, who will come to Larsen’s, is based at Samburu Game Lodge, just 6km away.
 Three members of staff are first-aid trained and there is first-aid equipment at camp and in the vehicles.

 - High Risk

-Security measures: Larsen’s Tented Camp has a gate and electric fence, and their own security guards.
+- Larsen’s Tented Camp has a gate and electric fence, and their own security guards.
 They also have two armed rangers who are based at the camp.

-Fire safety: There is a fire safety card in each room to tell you what to do in case of fire.
+- There is a fire safety card in each room to tell you what to do in case of fire.
 Extinguishers are dotted around the camp and the team has regular training in their use.

 - In Place

 - Larsen’s Tented Camp can offer a currency exchange, but only up to a maximum of US$300 at any one time.

 - It is possible to settle any extras at Larsen’s Tented Camp with Visa, MasterCard and Amex with no surcharges.
 They will also accept US dollars, euros, British pounds and Kenyan shillings in cash.